Skip to content

 Procurement professionals have signaled to the market that they are ready to implement best-of-breed solutions instead of locking their processes into one single solution.
 The market is moving from an all-in-one mindset, and beginning to accept the methodology of building an ecosystem rather than laying that ‘safe SAP foundation’.
 Foundation is good but typically made of cement.
 Are you getting your feet stuck before it dries?

-3. Excel is our Biggest Competitor
+3. Excel Is Our Biggest Competitor

 Me: ‘So how are you working with SRM today?
 Do you have any existing solutions?’